Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/interim/Dan Strap Design.md

 # Strap Design

-Add Thermal Analysis performed in excercise book to Git
+Objectives to be completed before monday:
+Come up with strap design concepts and produce sketches bearing in mind ergonomics, mounting & modularity.
+Make prototype.
+Add content to Interim presentation markdown file.

-Objectives: Strap design and whole considerations + different techniques.
-Then make prototype and prepare for interim presentation on Monday.
+Prepare for interim presentation on Monday.